greggersaurus/OpenSteamController/ReverseEngineering/LPC11U37F_Software.md

  PLLs to lock or other hardware reactions are simulated as needed, pauses are made to adjust values "read" from EEPROM).

-Uknown paths are identified to be revisisted lated with further stimuli to simulation runs.
+Unknown paths are identified to be revisited lated with further stimuli to simulation runs.
 These are being marked by TODO: UNKOWN PATHS.

 Attempts are made being made to identify SRAM0 memory usage.